-The following blog was, unless otherwise noted, independently written by a member of Gamasutra’s community.
+The following blog post, unless otherwise noted, was written by a member of Gamasutra’s community.

 Ludum Dare #14's 123 entries in April was a pretty big deal, but our 15th Ludum Dare competition in August had a whopping 144

 The breakout success we had just 4 months earlier meant we needed to seriously clean up how our competitions run.
 We came together the weekend before the competition.
 I was finishing up my new Smiles

 did we get the submission system we've wanted for years now, but updates to our long out-of-date rules and FAQ, some additional stuff to improve the credibility of the website (new look, new logo, numerous little things), but a freaking keynote

 .
 So we put 2 and 2 together, and Mike headlined our opening ceremonies (we have those now?) with this great 3 minute keynote video of his.